Moro conflict: Mindanao State University bombing

-In December 2023, ISIS claimed responsibility for a deadly explosion that claimed four lives (Mindanao State University bombing).
+On December 3, ISIS claimed responsibility for the deadly explosion during a Catholic mass in Mindanao State University on the same day that claimed four lives.

+2025

-On January 22, 2025, the Philippine Army were on their way to escort a United Nations Development Programme (UNDP) team when they were attacked by armed men led Najal Buena and Oman Hajal Jali and are allegedly linked to the Moro Islamic Liberation Front (MILF) in Sumisip, Basilan, Philippines.
+On January 22, the Philippine Army were on their way to escort a United Nations Development Programme (UNDP) team when they were attacked by armed men allegedly linked to the MILF in Sumisip, Basilan.
 The attack occurred in the Bangsamoro region which is supervised by a transition government led by the MILF.
 Two soldiers died and twelve were injured.
 The MILF side sustained two casualties.
-Around 135 families evacuated during the attack.
 It is considered the most serious breach of the Comprehensive Agreement on the Bangsamoro of 2014.

+2026

+On January 23, four soldiers were ambushed and killed in Lininding, Munai, Lanao del Norte by the Dawlah Islamiya-Maute Group (DI-MG).
+The local troops were on a humanitarian mission when the attack occurred.

+On April 17, suspected members of the DI-MG opened fire to the Philippine Army and police officers who were attempting to serve arrest warrants to their commander in Marantao, Lanao del Sur.
+The clash killed 10 suspected members of the group.